 One new Blacklands rail customer, Martin Marietta Materials, has recently begun accepting delivery of heavy materials via unit trains for transload at their new facility at the west end of the rail line that traverse the entire NETEX rail line from the eastern interchange with the Union Pacific.
-The train shown in Figures 2 & 6 was the first of many of these unit trains expected.
-Martin Marietta Materials anticipates approximately 650-700 car loads this year, possibly growing to 1000 in 2015.
-A letter notifying the Blacklands Railroad of these expected loads is included in the application materials on the NETEX TIGER Application Website at www.NETEXrail.org/tiger/.
+The train shown in Figures 2 and 6 was the first of many of these unit trains expected.
+Martin Marietta Materials anticipates approximately 650-1000 carloads per year.
+A letter notifying Blacklands of these expected loads is included in the application materials on the NETEX TIGER Application Website at www.NETEXrail.org/tiger/.